Blue Mercedes

-Blue Mercedes were a pop music duo from London, England, comprising David Titlow (born 28 November 1965) and Duncan Millar (born 26 May 1963 - died May 2022).
-Their debut album, Rich and Famous, was produced by Phil Harding and Ian Curnow for PWL, with songs written by Titlow and Millar.
+Blue Mercedes were a pop music duo from London, England, composed of David Titlow (born 28 November 1965) and Duncan Millar (born 26 May 1963—died May 2022).

+Music and Career

+Their only album, Rich and Famous, was produced by Phil Harding and Ian Curnow for PWL, with songs written by Titlow and Millar.
 "It was dance pop, out and out; it needed to work on the dance floor," recalled Harding of actioning the brief given to him by the band.

-Their song "I Want to Be Your Property" was a Billboard Hot 100 hit, peaking at #66 in 1988, and they achieved additional success on the US Dance Charts where they spent four weeks at #1 on the Hot Dance Club Play chart.
+"I Want to Be Your Property," released in the UK in October 1987, reached #23 in the UK national chart.
+In the US, it was a minor Billboard Hot 100 hit, peaking at #66 in 1988, but their real success Stateside occurred on the Hot Dance Club Play chart, where it spent four weeks at #1.

-"Love is the Gun" peaked at #46 in the UK national chart and #5 on the Hot Dance Club Play chart.
-"Love Is The Gun" was Smash Hits "Single of the Fortnight" in June 1988.
+"Love Is the Gun," released in the UK in June 1988, peaked at #46 in the UK national chart and #5 on the US Hot Dance Club Play chart.
+It was Smash Hits "Single of the Fortnight" in June 1988.

-"See Want Must Have" reached #18 in the Hot Dance Club Play chart, and in the UK "I Want To Be Your Property" reached #23 in the national chart.
+"See Want Must Have" was released in the UK in February 1988, and reached #18 in the Hot Dance Club Play chart in the US.

+The following tracks were also released as singles: "Treehouse" (November 1988); "Heaven on Earth" (March 1989); "Run for Your Love" (May 1989); and "Crunchy Love Affaire" (July 1989).
+(Chart information has not been found for these yet.)

-After releasing the single "That Beauty Is You", they evolved into the indie dance band Nixon and released the song "Sweet Temptation".
+After releasing the single "That Beauty Is You," they evolved into the indie dance band Nixon, and released the song "Sweet Temptation."
 Later, they released a number of dance tracks under the name Monica De Luxe, which entered UK Dance Charts.

-Titlow then went on to form the indie rock band Heave, who released one album entitled Scaramanga on Radar Records in the early 1990s and is now a fashion and music photographer.
+Titlow then went on to form the indie rock band Heave, who released one album titled "Scaramanga," released on Radar Records in the early 1990s.

+Titlow is now a fashion and music photographer.

 Millar went on to produce further dance tracks including, as Exoterix, the first track released by EMI dance label Positiva Records in 1993.
-Later, he released an acid jazz instrumental album under the name A One, on Indochina Records (subsidiary label of China Records), and two smooth jazz albums on Instinct Records, N.Y.C., achieving a UK MOBO nomination as Best UK Jazz Act for the first of these in 1999.
+Later, he released an acid jazz instrumental album under the name A One, on Indochina Records (subsidiary label of China Records), and two smooth jazz albums on Instinct Records, achieving a UK MOBO nomination as Best UK Jazz Act for the first of these in 1999.
+He died in May 2022.